haagahelia/devops-course/docs/monitoring/security.md

 Once the container is running, open your browser and navigate to `localhost:8080/WebGoat` to access the WebGoat application.

-Next, create a GitHub Actions workflow to run CodeQL analysis on the WebGoat Java source code.
+Next, create a GitHub Actions workflow to your WebGoat repository to run CodeQL analysis on the WebGoat Java source code.
+WebGoat is intentionally vulnerable, so CodeQL will detect many issues.

 :::